AAbushady/sillytavern-to-sharegpt/README.md

 # SillyTavern To ShareGPT

-A node.js script to convert SillyTavern chat logs into ShareGPT format and other formats for LLM fine-tuning!
+A TypeScript application that converts SillyTavern chat logs into formats suitable for LLM fine-tuning and sharing, including ShareGPT and Alpaca formats.

 ## How To Use